Trucking

 How Much Does It Cost to Lease a Semi Truck?

-Typically, the average cost to lease a semi truck ranges between $800–2500 per month and there are a few factors that affect the cost of a lease, including your credit score, experience, and whether the truck you lease is used or new.
+The average cost to lease a semi truck ranges between $800–2500 per month and there are a few factors that affect the cost of a lease, including your credit score, experience, and whether the truck you lease is used or new.

 • Make sure the month-to-month cost of the lease doesn’t exceed what you would pay per month if you financed a purchase.